-Research for credit (BIOL 4910 or HBIO 4950) is an opportunity for undergraduates to work on a project during the semester (and/or summer) with a reduced credit load.
+Research for credit (for instance, BIOL 4910, HBIO 4950, or a related course) is an opportunity for undergraduates to work on a project during the semester (and/or summer) with a reduced credit load.
 As with summer research, research for credit is possible only after mastery has been achieved with at-least one skill or technique.
-BIOL4910 must be the 13th, 14th, and 15th credits for the semester, meaning that you must take no more than four classes when considering research for credit in the Anderson Lab.
+Research for credit must be the 13th, 14th, and 15th credits for the semester, meaning that you must.

+take no more than four classes when considering research for credit in the Anderson Lab.
 Research for credit carries with it an explicit time commitment of 10-15 hours per week throughout the semester (regardless of exam weeks and other competing priorities) along with many additional responsibilities:

-- Before the start of the semester, write a 1-2-page research proposal containing the following headings: Background, Objective and Hypothesis, Research Plan, Milestone(s) for the Semester.
+- For BIOL4910, before the start of the semester, write a 1-2-page research proposal containing the following headings: Background, Objective and Hypothesis, Research Plan, Milestone(s) for the Semester.
 This document will undergo at least one round of revision with your mentor and then with Prof. Anderson.
 For all sections, be as specific as possible.
 The approved revision must be sent to Prof. Kawasaki (mk3u@virginia.edu). - 2.
 Before the start of the semester, fill out the appropriate program application (e.g. BIOL4910 Research-for-credit application) - 3.
 During the semester, 20-30 minute one-on-one-on-one meetings will be scheduled weekly with you, your mentor, and Prof. Anderson to monitor research progress. - 4.
 Before the end of final exams, write a detailed research summary (typically 5+ pages) that reintroduces the problem, describes and interprets your results obtained during the semester, self-evaluates the progress you made on the project, and discusses future work that you think should be done.
 This document will undergo at least one round of revision with your mentor and then with Prof. Anderson.
 As with the research proposal, for BIOL4910 the research summary must be sent to Prof. Kawasaki.